Far Cry 5: Endings

-If the Deputy decides to walk away, Joseph forgives them and enters the church with the Deputy's hypnotized allies.
+If the Deputy decides to walk away, Joseph forgives him and enters the church with the Deputy's hypnotized allies.
 The Deputy, Whitehorse, Pratt and Hudson leave in a truck, and Whitehorse assures them that they will return with the National Guard to help liberate Hope County from the cult.
 Whitehorse turns on the radio and "Only You" plays, triggering Jacob's brainwashing.
 The Deputy is once again put into a trance and the screen cuts to black.

 If the Deputy chooses to resist, Joseph forces the Deputy to fight and revive their hypnotized friends.
 Radio broadcasts throughout the game have suggested that the world outside Hope County is spiraling into chaos and a nuclear war is imminent.
 These fears are realized when Joseph is apprehended and a nuclear bomb detonates in the distance.
 The Deputy, Whitehorse, Pratt and Hudson flee with the captured Joseph to Dutch's bunker.
 They crash their truck into a tree, which kills Whitehorse, Pratt, and Hudson.
 A freed Joseph carries the unconscious Deputy to the bunker.
 The Deputy awakens handcuffed to a bed with Dutch dead on the floor.
 Joseph laments the loss of his family and land and asserts this is "the Collapse" that he had prophesied.
 He tells the Deputy that with the loss of his family, that they are all he has left and that they are family now.
 This ending leads into the spin-off Far Cry New Dawn.

 A secret ending can be found at the beginning of the game.
 The Deputy decides to not arrest Joseph during their first encounter.
 Whitehorse, who was against apprehending him head-on because of the probability of being ambushed and killed, lowers Joseph's hands and orders the group to leave.
 Despite Burke's protests, Whitehorse asserts that it is "better to leave well enough alone" and that no one would be alive if they arrested Joseph.